rezervemoney/gitbooks/mechanics-usdr/bonds.md

 ## Why Bonds?

-USDR Bonds exist to give users a simple, stable way to earn rewards while helping the protocol grow its reserves.&#x20;
+USDR Bonds exist to give users a simple, stable way to earn rewards while helping the protocol grow its reserves.

-When users lock their USDR tokens into a bond, they are essentially providing the protocol with stable, predictable liquidity for a set period of time.&#x20;
+When users lock their USDR tokens into a bond, they are essentially providing the protocol with stable, predictable liquidity for a set period of time.

 This locked capital allows the protocol to safely borrow USDC from lending markets and use it to purchase ETH.
 This mechanism serves two purposes: